FutureTL/backend-project/readme.md

 1. creating a folder and then opening it in VS Code.
 Once opened, the project will be initialized.
 In the terminal write - npm init (this is a command to load the package.json file.Before this command make sure that node is installed using npm i node)

-2. Create a readme.md file and mention what all information you want I am mentioning.
+2. Create a readme.md file and mention what all information you want like I am mentioning.

 3. To upload project to git the following commands- git -init